 Expedition Grant Application and Submittal Process

-The registration for trip proposals is now available on SUMMIT.
-To create an Expedition Application, groups must first submit a Preliminary Proposal.
+The registration for trip proposals will be available on SUMMIT shortly.
 Please look over the detailed instructions for uploading Grant application materials prior to proposing an expedition.

 The Ritt Kellogg Memorial Fund provides education grants for technical training to support CC students in planning and executing responsible wilderness expeditions.
 Education grants are intended for those students who have either received a RKMF expedition grant or plan to apply for a grant in the near future.
 Funding would ideally be sought by an expedition team but is also available for individuals.

-For the 2013-2014 academic year, $7,000 will be available to fund Education Grants for applications received during the first semester and $3,000 will be available for applications received during the second semester.
-Contact the RKMF Program Coordinator, Chris Dickson, at firstname.lastname@example.org to inquire about funding availability.
+For the 2015-2016 academic year, $10,000 will be available to fund Education Grants.
+Contact the RKMF Program Coordinator, Grace Brofman, at Grace.L.Brofman@coloradocollege.edu to inquire about continuing funding availability.

-1. The Expedition Grant Applications will now be submitted on SUMMIT in several stages:
+1. Expedition Grant Applications will now be submitted on SUMMIT:

-- Individual Application: Once the group application is approved, expedition proposers will then complete and submit their individual applications.
+- Individual Application: Each expedition member must complete and submit their own individual application.

 ** Only once all components of the application are completed and submitted online will the application will be considered for funding.**

 2. Seniors may continue to apply for and receive expedition grants, so long as: